 Luhut Binsar Pandjaitan has a special relationship with the Chinese government.
 In April 2019, according to sydneytoday.com, Luhut is one of the most influential members of current President Joko Widodo’s Cabinet.
 Luhut has always played a key role in coordinating bilateral cooperation with China on behalf of Indonesia, either in his past role as the Coordinating Minister of Political, Legal, and Security Affairs or in his current role as Coordinating Minister of Maritime Affairs.

 Huawei: supported by the CCP

 On September 22, 2009, the CCP’s state-controlled Xinhua News Agency reported that the China Development Bank (CDB) in Beijing signed a renewed strategic cooperation agreement with Huawei to increase the cooperation quota to US$30 billion dollars.
 The shares of CDB are held by the Ministry of Finance of the People’s Republic of China and the State Administration of Foreign Exchange.
-The CDB has provided Huawei with significant funding and low-interest loans for many years.
-Therefore, by undercutting the cost of development, Huawei was able to grab the overseas communications market share and achieved rapid expansion.
+The CDB has provided the company with significant funding and low-interest loans for many years.
+Therefore, by undercutting the cost of development, the company was able to grab the overseas communications market share and achieved rapid expansion.

 Bribery in disguise